ZeTioZ/ZeFreeze/README.md

 - Play a sound when freezing/unfreezing a player
 - Add an action when the player leave the server while being frozen
 - Remove the freezing state when the player leave the server
+- Freeze offline players that have played at least once on the server
+- Anti-disconnection GUI to avoid players from disconnecting using the game menu
+- Block commands while the player is frozen with a possible whitelist
 - Permission support
 - Fully customizable with configs and messages files
+- Pretty much every function can be toggled on or off
 - Optimized and lag free

 ### How to install